pohyongzhi/GovWallet_Assignment/README.md

 # GovWallet Assignment

-## This project includes 3 basic functions for checking of Staff ID a CSV file, verifying if a team can redeem their gift, and adding new redemption data for eligible teams.
+## This project includes 3 basic functions for checking of Staff ID in a CSV file, verifying if a team can redeem their gift, and adding new redemption data for eligible teams.

 ## Setting Up